Scottish literature in the Middle Ages: Early Middle Ages

 After the collapse of Roman authority in the early fifth century, four major circles of political and cultural influence emerged in Northern Britain.
 In the East were the Picts, whose kingdoms eventually stretched from the River Forth to Shetland.
 Modern scholarship, based on surviving place names and historical evidence, indicates that the Pictish language was Brythonic (British).
 In the West were the Gaelic (Goidelic-speaking) people of Dál Riata, who had close links with Ireland, from where they brought with them the name Scots.
 In the south were the British (Brythonic-speaking) descendants of the peoples of the Roman-influenced kingdoms of "The Old North", the most powerful and longest surviving of which was the Kingdom of Strathclyde.
 Finally, there were the English or "Angles", Germanic invaders who had overrun much of southern Britain and held the Kingdom of Bernicia (later the northern part of Northumbria), which reached into what are now the Borders of Scotland in the south-east.
 To these languages Christianisation, particularly from the sixth century, added Latin as an intellectual and written language.
 No written literature for the Picts has survived into the modern era.
 However, there is surviving literature from what would become Scotland in Brythonic, Gaelic, Old English and Latin.

-Much of the earliest Welsh literature was actually composed in or near the country now called Scotland, in the Brythonic speech, from which Welsh would be derived.
+Much of the earliest Welsh literature was composed in or near the country now called Scotland, in the Brythonic speech, from which Welsh would be derived.
 At this time it was not then confined to Wales and Cornwall.
 These works were only written down in Wales much later.
-These include The Gododdin, considered the earliest surviving verse from Scotland, which is attributed to the bard Aneirin, said to have been resident in Bythonic kingdom of Gododdin in the sixth century.
+These include The Gododdin, considered the earliest surviving verse from Scotland, which is attributed to the bard Aneirin, said to have been resident in the Bythonic kingdom of Gododdin in the sixth century.
 It is a series of elegies to the men of Gododdin killed fighting at the Battle of Catraeth around 600 AD.
 Similarly, the Battle of Gwen Ystrad is attributed to Taliesin, traditionally thought to be a bard at the court of Rheged in roughly the same period.